Israeli forces stage new incursion into Quneitra, southern Syria

 Syria's state-run Alikhbaria TV reported Friday that Israeli forces advanced around the village of Saida al-Hanout in rural Quneitra and set up a checkpoint separating the village from the nearby Maghatra farm, without providing further details.

+Israeli forces also renewed their incursion into the countryside of Quneitra along the road linking Jabatha al-Khashab with the villages of Ain al-Bayda and Ofania, according to the Syrian Arab News Agency (SANA).

+An Israeli unit of two vehicles entered the road connecting those villages, stopped in the area and searched passing civilians.

-Syrian news agency Sana also said that three Israeli military vehicles had advanced west of Saida al-Hanout and erected a checkpoint between the village and the farm.
+SANA also said that three Israeli military vehicles had advanced towards western Saida al-Hanout and erected a checkpoint between the village and the farm.

 Israeli incursions in Quneitra have recently intensified, with locals complaining of advances into their farmland, as well as the destruction of hundreds of acres of forests, arrests of residents, and the establishment of military checkpoints.